 Olivier Dubourdieu joined the RMI Executive Team as a project manager at the end 2019.
 He brings seven years of experience in the oil and gas and mining industries.
 He was employed as an engineer at Total, a leading French oil and gas group, where he worked on mining project assessments and conventional offshore production.
 Then, at RAMS & Co, a strategy and corporate finance consulting boutique, where he was a senior consultant, he worked hand-in-hand with partners to advise senior management in heavy industries from mining to chemicals.
 Olivier holds a MSc in Extractive Industry economics from the Ecole des Mines ParisTech and a MSc in Geology from the Ecole Normale Supérieure de Lyon.

 Action Groups comprised of RMI member organization subject matter experts further support the Board of Directors and the Executive Team by supporting strategy and programs.
-Participation in each Action Group is voluntary and based on the availability of members with expertise on staff related to one or more of RMI’s programs – Supply Chain Mapping and Workplace Standards, Community Empowerment and Legal Frameworks – and communications initiatives.
+Participation in each Action Group is voluntary and based on the availability of members with expertise on staff related to one or more of RMI’s programs – Responsible Workplace Standards, Community Empowerment, Living Wage, and Legal Frameworks – and communications initiatives.

 Dues are assessed based on member organization profile and annual revenues.